org-cloudbees-dragan/traditional-ha/README.md

     * [secter/cb-wildcard-license.cert](secter/cb-wildcard-license.cert)
     * [secrets/cb-wildcard-license.key](secrets/cb-wildcard-license.key)
 * Run `up.sh`
   * The related containers will start now.
+This might take some minutes because the required containers get puled the first time to your docker host
-The essential configuration are already setup using Configuration as Code, see [casc](casc) directory for details
+  * The essential configuration are already setup using Configuration as Code, see [casc](casc) directory for details
-  * You will get redirected to you browser to the Operations Center when all container are up and running.
-This might take some minutes
+  * When docker compose is fully up, you will get redirected to you browser to the Operations Center when all container are up and running.
 * Browser access to the Operations Center
   * Option1: Use a Browser in a box: Follow these instructions [Join the containerized browser in a Box](#Option1_Join_the_containerized_browser_in_a_Box)
     * This option doesn't require changes on your host in `/etc/hosts`